 Located on the shore of the Rio de la Plata, the Autonomous City of Buenos Aires is the federal capital of Argentina.

-Buenos Aires is served by two international airports:
+Buenos Aires is served by three airports:

 Located in the city itself, in the Palermo neighbourhood, this airport is within 25 minutes of the main hotels in Buenos Aires.
 It serves mainly domestic flights and flights to neighbouring countries.

 Located 18km (11 miles) from the city, El Palomar Airport began serving a range of low-cost domestic flights to destinations throughout Argentina in 2018.

 The Terminal de Omnibus de Retiro, or Retiro coach station, provides hundreds of coach services to destinations in Argentina and other Latin American countries.
 Long-distance bus travel is common in Argentina and most coach companies offer very comfortable "cama-ejecutivo" (executive bed) class seats, and often provide food on long-distance services.
 Dozens of companies operate from the coach station.
 Tickets can be bought at the booths on the upper floor, at authorised vendors in the city, or online.
 If in doubt, ask for help at our Tourist Assistance Center at unit 83.

 There are regular ferry services between Buenos Aires and Montevideo and Colonia de Sacramento in Uruguay.
 The ferry terminals in Buenos Aires are located in Puerto Madero and La Boca.
 The following companies run services: